 This, I feel, is such an important part of being chic.
 And Leslie Field, author of vintage chic book: Look Like A Million, thought so, too.
 Anyone can smell nice with an expensive perfume, but not everyone uses perfume.
 Scents, nice smells, make us feel good.
 And there is such an emotive factor to do with smells.

 Leslie had some good advice re scents.
 She suggested not choosing one that is so expensive that you have to use it sparingly.
-She felt that we should spray it, splash it, use it lavishly...or what's the point in it?
-She suggested wearing a lighter scent during the day, & something heavier & more exotic at night.
+She felt that we should spray it, splash it, use it lavishly, or what's the point in it?
+She suggested wearing a lighter scent during the day, but something heavier and more exotic at night.

-You can also get divine sandalwood soap from Indian shops, & if you hunt around, & sandalwood is your fave...try Indian shops too, either clothes or food shops, for wee vials of the oil.
-If I was doing the sandalwood thing, I would also get incense, & make it like a trademark.
+- You can also get divine sandalwood soap from Indian shops, and if you hunt around, and sandalwood is your fave, try Indian shops too, either clothes or food shops, for wee vials of the oil.
+If I was doing the sandalwood thing, I would also get incense, and make it like a trademark.
 It would be so original, & so much cheaper than buying expensive perfume.
-It is incredibly chic to have trademarks & be different.
+It is incredibly chic to have trademarks and be different.

 - To make scent last on your body, dab a bit of petroleum jelly over where you've applied it.
 An oldie but goodie tip.